 If you have any questions about your bill, call the Utilities Call Center at (813) 274-8811.
 The Call Center provides customer services for Tampa's Water, Wastewater and Solid Waste departments.

+Connection fees are one-time charges to property owners who want to become customers of the Tampa water system.
+These fees do not apply to properties that already are paying for water service.
 Those affected may include new construction, properties being switched from well water to City water, or properties where prior service lines have been abandoned.
 Connection fees vary.
 Call the Tampa Water Department Engineering Planning Section at (813) 274-8121 for more information.

 The establishment of year-round water use restrictions allows Tampa to "bank" water in its ASRs and Reservoir during wet periods for the community to use during dry periods.
 Year-round restrictions help ensure a sufficient quantity of drinking water for the Tampa community.